Border Patrol stunned as Biden goes to war with his own agents over false 'whipping' allegations

 The agents also said the pictures also show one of the migrants grabbing onto the reins of an agent’s horse, which is a use of force approval for them to use deadly force if they wanted to.

-Another agent who spoke to Fox on Friday said that their entire station is outraged at the controversy, and hoped that the agents at the center of it eventually sue.
+Another agent who spoke to Fox News on Friday said that their entire station is outraged at the controversy, and hoped that the agents at the center of it eventually sue.

 "I am appalled but not surprised that this President would stand at a national televised address and bold face lie or again show his utter incompetence, to the press and the American people, including his childish threats of retaliation," the agent said.